 How you start your day can set the tone for the experiences you have throughout it.
 This is especially important if you practice yoga.
-By beginning your day with a healthful yogi breakfast, you’ll infuse your mind, body, and spirit with vitality and strength, setting yourself up for a truly wonderful day ahead.
+By beginning your day with a healthy yogi breakfast, you’ll infuse your body, mind, and spirit with vitality and strength, setting yourself up for an energetic and rewarding day ahead.

 What to Include in a Yogi Breakfast

-That said, a healthy breakfast may include the following:
+A healthy Sattvic yogi breakfast may include the following:

-To reap even more benefits, drink your water warm with some lemon.
-Along with hydrating you, the lemon will aid in digestion, and may also help detox your body.
+To reap even more benefits, drink your warm water with some lemon.
+Along with hydrating you, the lemon will aid in digestion, and may also help detoxify your body.

 One of Ayurveda’s best kept secrets to move your morning toward clarity, focus and energy is Chyawanprash.
 This herbal blend was created nearly 5,000 years ago by the respected sage, Chywan, to improve the quality of life and increase longevity.
-The Sanskrit root word “prash” means to consume intentionally.
-You can mix it with hot water or milk and take it first thing in the morning to focus your mind and calm your nervous system.
-This makes it perfect to use before or after meditation.
-The act of drinking it can be a meditation in itself.
+Authentically prepared Chyawanprash is Sattvic in nature and high in prana.
+This herbal jam is packed with numerous healing herbs and spices.

 Remember Your Dosha Type